 13 Best Golf Courses in Las Vegas

-Did you know that Las Vegas boasts over 40 golf courses including the most expensive golf courses in the world?
+Did you know that Las Vegas boasts dozens of golf courses, including some of the most expensive and exclusive public-access golf experiences in the world?
 In fact, there are more than 50 courses in total just a short drive from the heart of the city.
-Some of these courses have hosted the most iconic professional tournaments, including Tiger Woods’ first PGA Tour win in 1996.
+Some of these courses have hosted iconic professional tournaments, including Tiger Woods’ first PGA Tour win in 1996.

-In Las Vegas, you’ll find a variety of golf experiences, from classic desert layouts to high-altitude courses like the Highland Falls Golf Club at Golf Summerlin.
+In Las Vegas, you’ll find a variety of golf experiences, from classic desert layouts to high-elevation courses like the Highland Falls Golf Club at Golf Summerlin.

-One of the things you must however consider is the cost of golfing.
-While exclusive, high-end courses might charge several hundred dollars per person, there are budget-friendly options where you can enjoy a round of 18 holes for as little as $25.
+One of the things you must consider is the cost of golfing.
+While exclusive, high-end courses can charge several hundred dollars or more per person, there are budget-friendly options where you can still enjoy a round for much less, especially during summer, twilight, or resident-rate windows.

 Summary of the best golf courses in Las Vegas:

-• Overall Best Golf Courses in Las Vegas – Rhodes Ranch
+• Overall Best Value Golf Course in Las Vegas – Rhodes Ranch

-• Best Challenging Golf Course In Las Vegas– TPC Summerlin Golf Course
+• Best Challenging Golf Course In Las Vegas – Las Vegas Paiute Golf Resort

-• Best Affordable Las Vegas Golf Course Under $100– Angel Park
+• Best Affordable Las Vegas Golf Course – Durango Hills Golf Club

-• Most Scenic Las Vegas Golf Course – Shadow Creek
+• Most Scenic Luxury Las Vegas Golf Course – Shadow Creek

 Read on to discover the diverse offerings in America’s most prestigious and sought-after entertainment city.
 Learn about budget-friendly golf courses and those conveniently located near the Strip, perfect for adding more excitement to your game.